Get a free, no obligation personal loan quote with rates as low as 9.99%

 Leave Old Credit Accounts Open

 If you have old credit cards that you’re not using all the time, don’t close them just yet.
-Many people wrongly believe that credit cards that are not being used on a regular basis should be cancelled.
+Many people wrongly believe that credit cards that are not being used on a regular basis should be closed out.
 However, doing so can actually be bad for your credit scores.

 Cancelling an old credit card can decrease the total age of your credit history.
-If you really want to streamline your accounts, consider closing your new credit card and keeping the oldest ones active.
+If you really want to streamline your accounts, consider closing your new credit card and keeping the oldest ones active, especially ones without any account fees.

 Don’t Open New Credit Cards